flamelizard/python-basics/python_notes.md

 Less mouse, better productivity

 =============================
-Python - object oriented
+# Python - object oriented

+__name__ inside class gives still name of module, NOT the name of class

-Data encapsulation
+## Data encapsulation

 When creating class, think about attributes:
 - users need to access it, make it public self.x